netfoundry/minimal-mistakes/docs/_pages/v2/tools.md

 ### Before You Begin

-These steps apply to both demos
+These steps apply to both demos.

 1. Make sure you have Python3 and `pip3 --version` ([install](https://pip.pypa.io/en/stable/installing/)).
 1. Create a working directory like "netfoundry-demo".